Daniil153/DeepMistake/README.md

 ## Results
-Results of the lexical substitution task are presented in the following table.
+Results of the LSCD task are presented in the following table.
 To reproduce them, follow the instructions above to install the correct dependencies.

 <table>